andre-fong/andre-fong/README.md

 ## Hi there, I'm Andre! 👋

-### I'm a second-year Computer Science student at UofT :school:
+### I'm a second-year Software Engineering student at UofT :school:

+Feel free to reach out at andre.fong@mail.utoronto.ca!

 <!--
 - 🔭 I’m currently working on ...